Above left: Colonel George McClintock, half-brother to Captain William McClintock Bunbury, RN, of Lisnavagh.

 None of Henry and Constance's daughters - Harriet Josephine Elizabeth, Georgie Catherine Joyce or Alison Constance Frances - were married.
 Alison died on 21st April 1951.
 Her sisters were still living at Mount Irwin with their brother when Burke's LGI went to print - one thinks of Molly Keane.

-Colonel and Catherine McClintock's fourth daughter Mary Alice McClintock was married on 22nd July 1891 to Thomas Lonsdale of Hawthornden House, Hooton, Cheshire.
-All that remains of this Victorian villa today are the gate posts; a new property occupies the site.
+Colonel and Catherine McClintock's fourth daughter Mary Alice McClintock was married on 22nd July 1891 to Thomas Lonsdale, a well known racehorse owner, of Temple Grafton Court, Warwickshire, and Hawthornden House, Hooton, Cheshire.
+All that remains today of the latter, a Victorian villa, are the gate posts; a new property occupies the site.

 Brian Mercer Walker, Professor Emeritus of Irish Studies at Queen's University, Belfast, is descended from Robert Orr, a nephew of Thomas Lonsdale.
 On 7 June 2016, he wrote an article entitled "Complexity of this island's history in one family's tale" for the Belfast Telegraph, in which he noted: